pacchij/usebetter-ios/README.md

 # usebetter
-use items better by lending to your friends
+use items better by lending to your friends.
+Keep inventory of your items.
+Track items which are borrowed to your friends.
+Send automatic reminders to return